sondalex/word_embeddings/README.md

 # Word embeddings - GloVE and Word2vec

-The purpose of this project is to draw insights on GloVe 840B Common Crawl pretrained word embeddings (@ Pennington, Socher, and Manning 2015) and Word2Vec Google News pretrained word embeddings (Mikolov et al. 2013).
+The purpose of this project is to draw insights on GloVe 840B Common Crawl pretrained word embeddings (Pennington, Socher, and Manning 2015) and Word2Vec Google News pretrained word embeddings (Mikolov et al.

-The struture is the following:
+2013).

--   `utils/`: contains utilities used in the analysis
+The structure is the following:

 - `analysis.ipynb` A quarto file containing the analysis.
 - `data/` : The data folder contains only the tokens from GloVe 300 dense word embeddings pretrained on 840 billion tokens.

 ## Requirements: